 In 1992, Gay began work in the Orthopaedic Hospital in Croom, Co Limerick as the Senior Physiotherapist, where she remained for seven years.
 In 1999, she decided to put all her experience into her own clinic and opened “Adare Physiotherapy Clinic”.
 The Clinic has served the area successfully since then.

-Gay has been the Chairperson of the Chartered Physiotherapists in Private Practice (CPPP) for the past 5 years.
-This is an employment group within the ISCP, which supports fellow members working in their own clinics, with business and educational resources.
+Gay has been elected as President of the Irish Society of Chartered Physiotherapists, starting her two year role in November 2018.
+She was previously the Chairperson of the Chartered Physiotherapists in Private Practice (CPPP) which supports fellow members working in their own clinics, with business and educational resources.

 Share with friends